RalucaNicola/3dgis-demos/demos/UC2024-urban-change-over-time/README.md

 ## Featured capabilities

-- Filter buildings by time
+- Filter buildings and layers by time
 - Download buildings and terrain as glTF
 - Upload a new proposed building design
 - Perform a client-side viewshed analysis on the new building